xddxdd/blog/src/content/article/en/modify-computer/legal-lte-network-at-home-for-100-bucks/index.md

 (Image source: Amazon)

-I bought a set of SIM cards on Amazon for \$38.99, which included 5 programmable SIM cards, a card writer, a USB drive with Windows card-programming software, and an adapter from Micro SIM/Nano SIM to full-size SIM.
+I bought a set of SIM cards on Amazon for \$38.99, which included 5 programmable SIM cards, a card programmer, a USB drive with Windows card-programming software, and an adapter from Micro SIM/Nano SIM to full-size SIM.

 # Building a Magma Core Network